Get,

 Health Benefits of Carbohydrates

-• Good carbs, like fruits, vegetables and whole grains contain plenty of dietary fibre.
-Dietary fibre is good to maintain bowel movements.
-That means you are less likely to feel bloated because your body constantly and efficiently eliminates waste on a regular basis.
+• Good carbs, like fruits, vegetables and whole grains, contain plenty of dietary fibre.
+Dietary fibre is good for maintaining bowel movements.
+That means you are less likely to feel bloated because your body constantly and efficiently eliminates waste on a regular basis3.

-• Oatmeal, nuts, apples and blueberries are rich in soluble fibre.
-Soluble fibre is essential in reducing spiked-up blood sugar levels and lowering LDL cholesterol.
+• Whole grains like oats and whole fruits like apples and blueberries are rich in soluble fibre.
+Soluble fibre can help in reducing spiked-up blood sugar levels, and lowering blood cholesterol levels and HDL levels, thereby having heart health benefits1,3.

-I would propose incorporating legumes like peas into your diet as they might be a great source of carbohydrates.
-These nutritious foods may provide a steady release of energy and might be a healthy addition to your meals.
+I would propose incorporating legumes like peas into your diet, as they might be a great source of carbohydrates.
+These nutritious foods may provide a steady release of energy and might be a healthy addition to your meals11

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 When you eat carbohydrates, your body breaks them down into simple sugars, which are absorbed by the blood.
 When the sugar level in your body rises, the pancreas releases a hormone called insulin.
-Insulin is very important for removing sugar from the blood in the cells where sugar can be used as energy.
-If this process proceeds as quickly as with simple sugar, you may soon feel hungry.
-If the progress is slow like rectifying food, you will feel full longer.
+Insulin is very important for removing sugar from the blood in the cells, where sugar can be used as energy.
+If this process proceeds quickly as with simple sugars, you may soon feel hungry.
+If the process is slow, like with complex carbs, you will feel full longer3.

 I would encourage considering quinoa as another good option.
 It is a nutty-flavoured grain that may offer a good source of carbohydrates for energy.
-Not only that but it might also deliver a range of other essential nutrients.
+Not only that, but it might also deliver a range of other essential nutrients12

 Dr. Rajeev Singh, BAMS